skjolber/json-log-filter/README.md

 String filtered = filter.process(json, myMetrics); // perform filtering
 ```

-The resulting metrics could be logged as metadata alongside the JSON payload or passed to sensors like [Micrometer](https://micrometer.io/) for further processing.
+The resulting metrics could be logged as metadata alongside the JSON payload or passed to sensors like [Micrometer](https://micrometer.io/) for further processing, for example for

+ * Measuring the impact of the filtering, i.e. reduction in data size
+ * Make sure filters are actually operating as intended

 ## Performance
 The `core` processors within this project are faster than the `Jackson`-based processors.
 This is expected as parser/serializer features have been traded for performance: